 The Christian Reformed Church now has a $2 million program called “Sustaining Pastoral Excellence.”
 Notice that it says “sustaining” pastoral excellence and not “producing” such excellence.

-It’s important to have goals.
-They give us something to work towards.
 The ultimate goal of CRCNA ministries is to transform lives and communities worldwide.
 Now that’s a goal!
 How do we even begin to tackle a goal as grand as this?
 One step at a time.

 Meeting together to discuss their work and home lives, the members of the peer group say they quickly came to realize that the health of a pastor’s marriage and family life is an important determinant for the health of ministry.